 Interestingly the female who becomes butch is visibly a female who opposes maleness.
 The butch female is an aggressive female not really a masculinized female in the way a male who is feminized is a male who loses all sense of his masculinity.

-The man who hunts, the boy who rough-houses, the male who exerts dominance in his relationships is the enemy of the left.
-He will be drugged, counselled, disciplined, mocked, abused and isolated.
+The man who hunts, the boy who plays rough, the male who exerts dominance in his relationships is the enemy of the left.
+He will be drugged, counseled, disciplined, mocked, abused and isolated.
 This is part of the problem male politicians face.
 Either they betray their own natures or become the targets of incessant attacks by the leftist media.

-In every other situation society imposes a level of expectation on its citizen.
-Robbery was always illegal but those who choose to leave their wealth in the open were not treated as victims in the way someone was who was held up at gunpoint.
+In every other situation society imposes a level of expectation on its citizens.
+Robbery was always illegal but those who chose to leave their wealth in the open were not treated as victims in the way someone was who was held up at gun point.
 The person who leaves his vehicle running in front of a store is apt to be viewed as an accomplice in the theft of the vehicle.
 But we are told woman can dress as they wish, act as they wish, put themselves in any situation they wish and are not to be held responsible or even a contributor to the offence.

 A male and female of the same age and degree of inebriation are deemed to be in totally different categories of responsibility if the female deems her rights violated the next morning.
 There are no extenuating circumstances.
 Females cannot contribute to any criminal act performed by the male as the female is always considered absolutely and categorically the victim.